MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-fra-VAT-declaration-preview-France.md

 For more information about how to set up application-specific parameters, see the [Set up application-specific parameters for VAT declaration fields](#set-up-application-specific-parameters-for-vat-declaration-fields) section later in this topic.

-In the following tables, the "Lookup result" column shows the lookup result that is preconfigured for a specific VAT declaration row in the VAT declaration format.
+In the following tables, the **Lookup result** column shows the lookup result that is preconfigured for a specific VAT declaration row in the VAT declaration format.
 Use this information to correctly associate sales tax codes with the lookup result and then with the row of the VAT declaration.

 ### VAT declaration preview overview